Ramboking99/keep_notes_public/README.md

 # keep_notes

-KeepClone: A Keep Notes App Clone
+Keep Notes Clone: A Keep Notes App Clone

-KeepClone is a project aimed at replicating the functionality of Google's Keep Notes app using Dart and Flutter, with additional features implemented through SQFLITE and Firebase.
+Keep Notes Clone is a project aimed at replicating the functionality of Google's Keep Notes app using Dart and Flutter, with additional features implemented through SQFLITE and Firebase.
 This project provides users with a platform to create, organize, and manage their notes efficiently.

 Features:
 Sticky Notes with Color Feature: Users can create colorful sticky notes to organize their thoughts, tasks, and reminders conveniently.